yeah/uberspacify/README.md

 # include uberspacify base recipes
 require 'uberspacify/base'

-# uncomment this if you don't use MySQL
+# comment this if you don't use MySQL
 require 'uberspacify/mysql'

 # the Uberspace server you are on